Love in Song: Lyrics and music

 Several critics have described "Love in Song" as having a melancholy quality.
 The first and third verses express a degree of sadness, as the singer cries out to his lover in the first verse and he sings of sadness that resulted from a misunderstanding in the third.
 In contrast, in the second and fourth verses the singer sings of how everything is fine when he has his love.
 In the bridge, the singer remembers a time when he and his lover were happier.
 McCartney biographer Peter Carlin describes the song as a "portrait of heartbreak," claiming it "traced the thin line between love and obsession."

 Author Robert Rodriguez describes the song as a "delicate ballad."
 Beaver County Times critic Bob Bonn described the melody as "mysterious sounding."
 Music professor Vincent Benitez describes the song's key as G Aeolian, a melancholy key.
 Author John Blaney describes the arrangement as "measured," claiming that contributes the singer distancing himself from the subject, although he believes that McCartney's warm vocal "more than compensates for the song's guarded tone."

 Reception

 Rodriguez considers "Love in Song" to be one of McCartney's "better efforts," although he claims that it is neglected today.
 Rough Guide to The Beatles author Chris Ingham considers it a "luxurious acoustic ballad."
 Rolling Stone critic Paul Nelson found "Love in Song" to be one of several "banal ballads" on Venus and Mars.
 Music critic Richard Tozier described the song as a "formal, yet easily palatable ballad."

+The song was featured on The 7" Singles Box in 2022.